eisfeuer/lua-natbomb/README.md

-# lua-zbomb
+# lua-natbomb
-Library to explode and implode intger values
+Provides implode and explode functions for natural numbers.

+Documentation is currently wip.